the-red-feather/thesis/notes/on-software/logboek-phase-2.md

 [x] define problems from vpl papers
 [x] clean up related work somewhat

+"geo-vpls have advantages and a reason of existence. web apps have advantages and a reason of existence by creating a web-geo-vpl, we wish to
+- combine these advantages, and to create certain synergies.
+- fill-in uncharted territory

+synergies:
+- challenge within vpls: distribution and life-cycle of apps created with the vpl.
+  - solution: web-based distribution
+- challenge within vpls: plugin creation & distribution
+  - solution: utilize javascript CDN's, and typescript header files.

 [ ] clean up methodology
 [ ] clearly state the requirements within methodology [ ] clearly state the use-case applications and experiments [ ] which experiments
 [ ] take inspiration from ravi & ellie
 [ ] think about how this flows towards implementation & experiments

 # fri
 [ ] make presentation